-Step 1: Attach an RS-232 ASCII terminal to the system console port located at the rear of the Cisco server.
+Step 1: Attach an RS-232 ASCII terminal to the system console port located at the rear of the Cisco server (front of the STS-10X).

 Refer to the relevant Cisco Hardware Installation and Reference publication for details about cabling considerations and establishing electrical connections.